Authorized converters

 Verify the operating impact

 Before submission, confirm that no open conversion process depends on the converter address you are removing.
-Removing a converter can stop future conversion requests that rely on that route.
+Removing a converter stops future conversion requests that rely on that route; any in-flight process that already used the route is not affected.

 Submit and record the result

-Complete wallet verification, submit the update, and retain the transaction result with the reason for removal.
+Complete wallet verification and submit the update.
+Retain the transaction result with the reason for removal as part of the approval record.

 API integration

-Use the API path when an operator system manages converters instead of the Asset Console:
+Use the API path when an operator system manages converters instead of the Console:

 GET /api/v2/tokens/{tokenAddress}/conversion-feature-probe?converterAddress={converterAddress}